 The following information, forms and documents must be filed with the Ty Cobb Educational Foundation in order for an applicant to be considered for a scholarship.

-All forms and information must be postmarked by June 1.
-The transcript must be official and must include grades of the current spring semester or quarter.
+All forms and information must be postmarked by March 1st.
+The transcript must be official and must include grades of the current fall semester or quarter.

 - A completed application form including a section stating the specific circumstances which cause you to request financial assistance.